What is a gagging order?

 An injunction, often known as a gagging order, is issued by the court to restrict the publication or dissemination of information about a subject.
 Often the subject is a high profile member of public like a celebrity or high-powered business person, and the person will be anonymised.

-Sometimes a gagging order is used privately by employers or business partners to stop trade secrets being leaked.
+Sometimes a gagging order is used privately by or business partners to stop trade secrets being leaked.
 They can also be used to protect ongoing police or military operations, or to protect the privacy of victims or children.

 In the UK, we more often hear about gagging orders when celebrities have got themselves into a matrimonial pickle, for example cheating on a spouse with another high profile person.